Did you know that almost half (48.3%) of IT graduates from the VET sector struggle to secure employment 6 months post qualification?

 Over the next coming months, various pilot projects will be running in support of simplifying the digital skills sector ensuring training meets the needs of current and future employers.

-By simplifying digital career pathways and making world-leading training more accessible, we can bring more diverse groups of people through the digital education system and into employment.
+Through this simplification of digital career pathways and efforts to make world-leading training more accessible, we can bring more diverse groups of people through the digital education system and into employment.
 With more of the right people, with the right skills, in the right jobs, think about the opportunities this could provide for not only learners and employers, but even our nation's economy?

 With collaboration being at the heart of our approach, the ‘Train 100 Data Analysts’ project looks exactly like that.
 Collaborative.